 - Burning when you try to pee

 - Needing to pee with hardly anything coming out

-- Urinate frequently, emptying your bladder completely each time.
+- Urinate frequently, emptying the bladder completely each time.

-- Wipe yourself from front to back after a bowel movement to keep bowel bacteria away from your urethra (for women).
+- Wipe from front to back after a bowel movement to keep bowel bacteria away from your urethra (for those with a vagina).

-- Wash hands before having sex, and after contact with the anus and before touching the vagina.
+- Wash hands before having sex, before touching the vagina, and after contact with the anus.